learnwithparam/website/content/about.md

 > P.S.
 Here are a few pages on this site that aren't included in the normal site navigation, but might interest you
 >
-> - [Tech I learn and teach](/tech) - My current preferred tech stack.
-It will be subjective and ever-changing based on interest, challenges and future scope.
-> - [My learning list](/my-learning-list) - Links to the books and courses I read and watch online 😎
+> - [Books I read](https://www.goodreads.com/user/show/96018434-paramanantham-harrison) - Links to the books I read or currently reading 😎